aykutyardim/salesstats-aykuty/README.md

 ---
 - *250.000 items are sold each minute*

-- *use your CPU wisely while calculating the statistics*
+- *use your CPU wisely while calculating the statistics with low time complexity*

-### Solutions:
+## Performance Solutions
+---

 > **`@Async POST /sales`**

-- Saving sale method implemented async to not block POST sale operation with statistic calculations, updates or transactions.
+- Saving sale method implemented asynchronously to not block POST sale operation with statistic calculations, updates or transactions.

 > **`SubStatisticDto finalSubStatisticDto`**

-- Used to keep sum of grouped statistics kept on queue
+- In statistic service, it is used to keep sum of grouped statistics kept on queue

-- Updated every second with expire statistic task schedular
+- Updated every second with expire statistic task scheduler

 - Preferred to be able to get statistics with O(1) complexity

 > **`ExpireStatisticsTask`**

-- Used to update `subStatisticDtos` queue and `finalSubStatisticDto` every second.
+- Used to update `subStatisticDtos` queue and `finalSubStatisticDto` every second with an expire statistics thread.